 The parties further agree that not all situations and circumstances are the same.
 Therefore, the University agrees to follow the principles of just cause, when taking corrective and/or disciplinary action, and will make a general distinction between "minor" and "major" offenses when considering what action to take.
 In general, the University will follow the principle of progressive discipline in administering action/discipline to employees; however, the University reserves the right to determine when the serious nature of an employee's offense requires that the University take accelerated disciplinary action.
+When an employee is placed on paid administrative leave or otherwise asked to leave the workplace, the University will make a good faith effort to notify the Chief Steward and/or Business Representative.
 The University will not discharge or suspend a non-probationary employee without just cause.